elad-bar/ha-blueiris/docs/blueiris-server.md

 # BlueIris Server Settings

 #### User
-If you intent to use any of the Blue Iris REST API commands (such as profile switching),

-it's recommended you create a separate Administrator user for Home Assitant to connect to, and limit access to LAN only.
+If you intend to use any of the Blue Iris REST API commands (such as profile switching), it's recommended you create a separate Administrator user for Home Assitant to connect to, and limit access to LAN only.
 Use this username and password in your Home Assistant configuration (shown in the next section).
 This keeps any accesses or limitations you may wish to set on Home Assistant separate from the primary Administrator.

 ![Blue Iris Edit User](https://github.com/elad-bar/ha-blueiris/blob/master/docs/images/bi-edit_user.png)

 #### Web Server
 Enable the Blue Iris Web Server.
-Select the  `Advanced...` button to proceed to the next step.
+Select the  `Advanced…` button to proceed to the next step.

 ![Blue Iris Web Server](https://github.com/elad-bar/ha-blueiris/blob/master/docs/images/bi-web_server.png)